libra/website/docs/my-first-transaction.md

 `Balance is: 110`

-To check the balance in Bob's account, enter this command:
+To check the balance in Bob’s account, enter this command:

 `libra% query balance 1`